Arraignment: Getting to Court

 Some states combine "probable cause determinations" with the arraignment.
 A probable cause hearing is basically a judicial check on law enforcement's authority to keep a suspect in custody.
 If the court doesn't find probable cause (sufficient grounds) to believe the defendant committed the crime—a rare occurrence—it must order the defendant's release.

-In practice, government agents have a bit of slack—as long as they make a conscientious effort to get a suspect in front of a judge quickly, they're probably in the clear.
+In practice, courts generally give government agents a bit of slack—as long as they make a conscientious effort to get a suspect in front of a judge quickly, they're probably in the clear.
 And even an illegal delay in bringing a defendant to court probably won't invalidate a subsequent conviction unless the delay somehow contributed to it.
 (U.S. v.
 Chavez, 705 F.3d 381 (8th Cir.
 2013); Morse v.
 U.S., 256 F.2d 280 (5th Cir.
 1958).)

 In a 2009 federal case, for example, FBI agents arrested the defendant for bank robbery pursuant to an arrest warrant early on a Friday morning.
 The agents began trying to locate a magistrate shortly after the arrest but couldn't find one who was free before Monday, which is when they ended up taking the defendant to court.
 In the meanwhile, the officers interviewed the defendant—during that interview, which was more than 12 hours after the arrest, he gave self-incriminating statements.

-The defendant asked the court to suppress (exclude) his statements because he made them before officers had brought him to a judge.
+The defendant asked the court to suppress (exclude) his statements because he made them before officers had brought him before a judge.
 Federal law allows for the suppression of any statements made by a defendant before an initial court appearance if there was an unnecessary delay in getting him or her before a judicial officer.
 (Statements by the suspect within six hours of arrest are presumptively admissible.)
 But, because the court considered the delay between the defendant's arrest and first appearance reasonable, it refused to suppress the defendant's statements.
 (U.S. v.
 Harrold, 679 F.Supp.2d 1336 (N.D.
 Ga.
 2009).)

 Consult a Lawyer